≡ Menu

 • Your lifestyle habits, including your diet, exercise routine, and use of tobacco or alcohol.

 It is important to be honest and accurate when answering these questions, as this information will be used to determine your eligibility for a life insurance policy and the premiums you will pay.
-If you do not disclose your BVA diagnosis and it is discovered later, it could affect your coverage or the payout of your policy.
+If you do not disclose your BVA diagnosis and it is discovered later, it could affect your coverage or your policy payout.

 What rate (or price) can I qualify for?

-You’re one of those individuals who’s bicuspid aortic valve disease isn’t causing you to suffer from any kind of symptoms and your doctor doesn’t feel that you need to receive any type of treatment for your condition.
+Particularly if your bicuspid aortic valve disease isn’t causing you to suffer from any symptoms, and your doctor doesn’t feel that you need to receive any treatment for your condition.

 For folks like these…

-Whatever “rate” you might have been able to qualify for before your diagnosis out to be the same rate, you would be able to qualify for AFTER your diagnosis.
+You’ll generally find that insurance companies will consider your bicuspid aortic valve disease diagnosis a “non-factor” in determining what kind of rate you might qualify for.
+Or, in other words, whatever “rate” you might have been able to qualify for before your diagnosis out to be the same rate you could qualify for AFTER your diagnosis.

 Which means…